equinor/eit-web-ar/docs/game-api.md

 ```

 #### 404 Not found
-The entity does not exist
+The entity does not exist, or the entity exists, but there are no information about it.